MicrosoftDocs/Devices-docs/surface/wake-on-power-for-surface.md

 ---
-title: "Title goes here"
-ms.author: v-todmc
+title: How to enable Wake on Power for Surface ms.author: v-todmc
-author: todmccoy
+author: mccoybot
-manager: dcscontentpm
-ms.date: xx/xx/xxxx
+ms.date: 7/30/2020
-audience: Admin|ITPro|Developer
+audience: ITPro
-ms.topic: article
-ms.service OR ms.prod: see https://docsmetadatatool.azurewebsites.net/allowlists
-localization_priority: Normal
 search.appverid:
 - SPO160
 - MET150
 appliesto:
-- ADD PRODUCT
+- Surface Book 3
+- Surface Pro 7
+- Surface Laptop 3
+- Surface Pro X
 ms.custom:
-- CI ID
+- CI 121602
-- CSSTroubleshoot
-ms.reviewer: MS aliases for tech reviewers and CI requestor, without "@microsoft.com".
-description: "How to resolve the error "Virus Found" in SharePoint Server 2013 when the antivirus scanner is unavailable ."
+ms.reviewer: johnk@cadencepreferred.com
+description: Describes how to enable and disable Wake on Power for Surface devices.
+keywords: update, deploy, driver, wol, wake-on-lan ms.prod: w10 ms.mktglfcycl: manage ms.pagetype: surface, devices
+ms.sitesec: library
+ms.localizationpriority: medium
+ms.topic: article
+manager: laurawi
+ms.audience: itpro
 ---

 # Wake on Power for Surface devices

-Surface devices can be turned off while away from the desk or enter hibernate mode to save battery.
-To improve the manageability of these devices, Wake on Power enables compatible Surface devices to automatically turn on when reconnected to power.
-Configuring Wake on Power requires using Surface Enterprise Management Mode (SEMM) either through Surface UEFI Configurator or UEFI Manager.
+Surface devices can be powered off while away from the desk or set to hibernate mode to save battery.
+To improve the manageability of these devices, Wake on Power enables compatible Surface devices to automatically start when reconnected to power.
+Configuring Wake on Power requires using Surface Enterprise Management Mode (SEMM) either through Surface UEFI Configurator or the UEFI Manager.

-Wake on Power is available on the following devices:
+Wake on Power is a feature available on the following devices:

 - Surface Book 3
 - Surface Pro 7